 Voting by Mail

-NOTE: The last day to apply for ballot by mail (received, not postmarked) for the May 2nd City and School Election is April 20th @ 5:00 PM and the May 26th Primary Runoff Election is May 15th @ 5:00 PM.
+NOTE: The last day to apply for ballot by mail (received, not postmarked) for the July 14, 2020 Primary Runoff is July 2nd @ 5 PM.

 REQUIREMENTS FOR APPLICATION FOR BALLOT BY MAIL